a01sa01to/covid19-ibaraki/docs/en/FOR_DEVELOPERS.md

 # For Developers

 ## The work we need your help with
- - To change the site according to the information provided by Ibaraki pref.
  - Translation (Details: [here](../../TRANSLATION.md))
  - Problems in the Issue Tab